Silver Glenn Springs Florida

 • Enjoy a picnic or grill in lush tropical surroundings.

-• Go hiking, snorkeling, or float.
+• Go hiking, snorkeling, or floating.

 • View the schools of fish beneath you.

 Most importantly, if you can find the right spot without too many people, you’ll feel like you are in the Caribbean.
-There’s nothing comparable to relaxing for a day in natural spring.
+There’s nothing comparable to relaxing for a day in a natural spring.
 No sand, no sharks, and no saltwater!

 The History Of Silver Glen Springs